 The legal tyre tread limit is 1.6mm, although drivers are generally advised to change them once they get down to 3mm.
-If the police catch you driving with tyres worn below the legal limit, you could be fined £2,500 and given three penalty points - and that’s per tyre.
-If caught with a full set of illegal tyres, you’ll face a £10,000-fine and potentially lose your licence.
+If the police catch you driving with tyres worn below the legal limit, you could be fined £2,500 and given three penalty points – and that’s per tyre.
+If you’re caught with a full set of illegal tyres, you could face a £10,000-fine and potentially lose your licence.

 How to check your car tyre pressures

 Tyre pressure is measured using two units: bar (where 1 bar is the pressure of the Earth’s atmosphere at sea level) and pounds per square inch (shortened to psi).
 Most gauges will display both units, and so will your car’s handbook, which lists the recommended pressures.
 You can find your tyre pressure in your car’s handbook, on the sill on the driver’s side, or on the fuel filler flap.